Mark "Chopper" Read: Criminal activity

 When he was still young, Read was already an accomplished street fighter and the leader of the Surrey Road gang, which had a notorious reputation for violence.
 He began his criminal career by robbing drug dealers based in massage parlours in the Prahran area.
 He later graduated to kidnapping and torturing members of the criminal underworld, often using a blowtorch or bolt cutters to remove the toes of his victims as an incentive for them to produce enough money so that Read would leave them alive.

 Read spent only 13 months outside prison between the ages of 20 and 38, having been convicted of crimes including armed robbery, firearm offences, assault, arson, impersonating a police officer and kidnapping.
-While in Pentridge Prison's H division in the late 1970s, Read launched a prison war.
-"The Overcoat Gang" wore long coats all year round to conceal their weapons, were involved in several hundred acts of violence against a larger gang during this period.
+While in Pentridge Prison's H division in the late 1970s, Read launched a prison war with Jimmy Loughan.
+"The Overcoat Gang" wore long coats all year round to conceal their weapons, and were involved in several hundred acts of violence against a larger gang during this period.
 Around this time, Read had a fellow inmate cut both of his ears off to be able to leave H division temporarily.
 In his biography, Read claimed this was to avoid an ambush by other inmates by being transferred to the mental health wing.
 His later works state that he did so to "win a bet".
-The nickname "Chopper" was given to him long before this, from a childhood cartoon character.
+The nickname "Chopper" was given to him long before this, from a cartoon character during his childhood named Chopper who was a dog featured in Yakky Doodle.

+In 1978, while Read was incarcerated, his associate Amos Atkinson held 30 people hostage at The Waiters Restaurant in Melbourne while demanding Read's release.
+After shots were fired, the siege was lifted when Atkinson's mother, in her dressing gown, arrived at the restaurant to act as go-between.
+Atkinson's mother hit him over the head with her handbag and told him to "stop being so stupid".
+Atkinson then surrendered.

-Read was stabbed by members of his gang in a sneak attack when they felt that his plan to cripple every other inmate in the division to win the gang war in one fell swoop was going too far.
+Read was stabbed by members of the Overcoat Gang to prevent his plan to cripple every other inmate in the division.To avoid retribution for this plan Read spread the theory that his friends wished to benefit from a contract put on Read's head by the Painters' and Dockers' Union.
 Another theory is that James "Jimmy" Loughnan, a friend of Read, with Patrick "Blue" Barnes, wished to benefit from a contract put on Read's head by the Painters' and Dockers' Union.
 Read lost several feet of intestine in the attack.
-Read was serving a 16-year sentence after attacking a judge to get Loughnan released from prison.
+Read was serving a 16½-year sentence after attacking a judge to get Loughnan released from prison.
 Loughnan later died in the Jika Jika fire at Pentridge in 1987.